-Explosion at US Embassy in Montenegro
+Man dies after throwing explosive device at US Embassy in Montenegro

 "According to the investigation so far, this male person was killed due to the activation of an explosive device after having previously thrown an explosive device -- a bomb -- into the US Embassy courtyard," the statement said.

-Police said the embassy incurred no damage "other than the crater remaining at the site where the bomb exploded," adding "evidence from the site has been collected and it will be subject to expert evaluation."
+Police said the embassy incurred no damage "other than the crater remaining at the site where the bomb exploded," adding that "evidence from the site has been collected and it will be subject to expert evaluation."

-The government of the Balkan country said the person had attempted to throw an explosive device into the compound.
-It said the device was most probably a hand grenade but didn't say whether it was the same device that killed the person.

 The embassy issued a statement Thursday morning saying there was "an active security situation" near the building in Podgorica.

 In a post later on Twitter, the embassy said, "Following our internal review, Embassy at Podgorica confirms all Mission personnel are safe and accounted for following the incident early this morning.
-Thank you all for sending us your support and kind thoughts. #Podgorica #Montenegro.
+Thank you all for sending us your support and kind thoughts. #Podgorica #Montenegro."

 In a follow-up tweet, it added, "We are grateful for the close cooperation with our partner and ally, the Government of Montenegro, and we thank the #Montenegrin #police for their ongoing professional support with the investigation of today's incident."